lgdd/randgen-users/README.md

 # RandGen Users
-Random user generator for Liferay 7.x
+A simple random user generator for Liferay 7.x.

+If you want more, you should take a look at this awesome project: **[Dummy Factory](https://github.com/yasuflatland-lf/liferay-dummy-factory)**.

 ## Modules